GauteHolen/Fys3150_MyCode/Projects/Project5/README.md

 # Project 5: Disease modelling
 In this project, disease development in a population is modelled with a fourth order Runge-Kutta method and a Monte-Carlo simulation.

-Please see the report.pdf for more details.
+Please see the Report/Report.pdf for more details.

 ## How to run
 The program is developed on Ubuntu 18.04.5 LTS in VS CODE.